cult-of-coders/redis-oplog/README.md

 ## Publish Composite

-It works with publishComposite package out of the box, you just need to install it and that's it.
+It works with [publish composite package](https://github.com/englue/meteor-publish-composite) out of the box, you just need to install it and that's it.
 It will use Redis as the oplog.

-## Merging scenarios:
+## Merging scenarios

 https://docs.google.com/document/d/1Cx-J7xwP9IlbEa54RiT_34GK4o8M6XpPieRvNPI_aUE/edit?usp=sharing